A large family from Fellheim in the Allgäu

 His son Ludwig, who is now a qualified bookseller and antiquarian bookseller, also wants to settle in Munich.

-After the last immigration restrictions for Jews were lifted in 1861, this goal was finally within reach.
+After the last immigration restrictions for Jews were lifted in 1861, this goal is finally within reach.
 Ludwig realises his dream: he establishes the „Rosenthal Antiquarian Bookshop“ in the heart of Munich, on Promenadeplatz.

 Jacob becomes Jacques